Mindo-Joseph/BubbleSort/README.md

 # BubbleSort
-Ruby implementation of bubble sort algorithm
+Ruby implementation of bubble sort algorithm which accepts an array and arranges each element in ascending order.
 ## Built With

-- HTML,
-- CSS
+- Ruby

 ## Live Demo